ecmwf/polytope/docs/Service/Overview.md

 ## Polytope Feature Extraction vs Web-Mars

-Feature Extraction differs from web-mars in the fact that it allows users to request specific features rather than only gloabl fields, as mentioned above this provides a number of benefits.
+Feature Extraction differs from web-mars in the fact that it allows users to request specific features rather than only global fields, as mentioned above this provides a number of benefits.
 Polytope also allows users to request global fields by simply omitting the `feature` keyword from the request.

-Feature extraction is also integrated into the Earthkit ecosystem allowing users to request and retireve data using Polytope and then immediately use it with other earthkit tools for mapping, plotting, regridding, and transforming.
+Feature extraction is also integrated into the earthkit ecosystem allowing users to request and retireve data using Polytope and then immediately use it with other earthkit tools for mapping, plotting, regridding, and transforming.

 ## Feature Extraction Frontend

-The recommended front-end for Polytope Feature Extraction is Earthkit-data.
-A guide on how to install earthkit-data can be found <a href="./Installation">here</a>, a quick start user guide is also provided <a href="./Quick_Start">here</a>.
-This allows users to quickly install Earthkit-data and to begin making requests.
+The recommended front-end for Polytope Feature Extraction is earthkit-data.
+A guide on how to install earthkit-data can be found <a href="../Installation">here</a>, a quick start user guide is also provided <a href="../Quick_Start">here</a>.
+This allows users to quickly install earthkit-data and to begin making requests.

 For more in-depth information about the various features see the following pages:

-- <a href="./Features/feature">Features</a>
+### <a href="../Features/feature">Features</a>
-  - <a href="./Features/timeseries">Timeseries</a>
+  - <a href="../Features/timeseries">Timeseries</a>
-  - <a href="./Features/vertical_profile">Vertical Profile</a>
+  - <a href="../Features/vertical_profile">Vertical Profile</a>
-  - <a href="./Features/polygon">Polygon</a>
+  - <a href="../Features/polygon">Polygon</a>
-  - <a href="./Features/boundingbox">Bounding Box</a>
+  - <a href="../Features/boundingbox">Bounding Box</a>
-  - <a href="./Features/trajectory">Trajectory</a>
+  - <a href="../Features/trajectory">Trajectory</a>

-A design document on the general principles of how requests can be generated can also be found <a href="./Design_Doc">here</a>.
+A design document on the general principles of how requests can be generated can also be found <a href="../Design_Doc">here</a>.

-A set of example notebooks can also be found in the <a href="./Examples">Examples</a> page along with some examples of integration with other Earthkit libraries.
+A set of example notebooks can also be found in the <a href="../Examples/index">Examples</a> page along with some examples of integration with other Earthkit libraries.